Ishan-Saini/Freeman/README.md

 Wait what?
 Freeman?
 We've all played Hangman but what's Freeman?

-In Freeman, we need to stop Chintu (sexist much?) from escaping.
+In Freeman, we need to stop Chintu from escaping.
 He's being hanged.

 This game is based on hangman but its purpose is exactly opposite (Don't let him escape).
 This is a multiplayer/PVP game.
 Users will be given a jumbled word with a hint.